hbraswelrh/trestle-workspace/README.md

 4. **Submit Evidence of Completion:**
    * Once your Pull Request is created, copy its unique URL from your browser's address bar.
    * Paste the URL into the designated field of the [self-assessment](assets/self_assessment/self_assessment.md).
-This PR link serves as your evidence of attempting the `trestle-workspace` course activities. 🎉
+This PR link serves as your evidence of attempting the `oscal-content-demo` course activities. 🎉

 5. **Interact and Learn (Optional but Recommended):**
    * Bookmark your PR page. :bookmark: